DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 A maximum of five new CAs can be created.

-## Role of DataHub and Template
+## Role of Data Hub and Template

 Alternatively, for the device to recognize certificates issued by CA, it is necessary for the device to know and accept these CAs.
-The only way of conveying CA information to the device is via a DataHub and/or a Template.
-Therefore, careful consideration is essential in selecting the appropriate CA when configuring the DataHub and Template.
+The only way of conveying CA information to the device is via a Data Hub and/or a Template.
+Therefore, careful consideration is essential in selecting the appropriate CA when configuring the Data Hub and Template.

-After choosing the suitable CA, the details entered into DataHub and Template are transmitted to the device.
+After choosing the suitable CA, the details entered into Data Hub and Template are transmitted to the device.

 :::info
-Choose appropriate KEYNOA or Enterprise CA while creating a DataHub.
-When this DataHub is selected while creating a Template, all Certificate Policy Configurations (Step 3 of [Create Template](/tutorial/Thingsboard%20-%20Rule%20Engine/KEYNOA#create-template)) are auto populated.
+Choose an appropriate KEYNOA or Enterprise CA while creating a Data Hub.
+When this Data Hub is selected while creating a Template, all Certificate Policy Configurations (Step 3 of [Create Template](/tutorial/Thingsboard%20-%20Rule%20Engine/KEYNOA#create-template)) are auto populated.
 :::

 ## KEYNOA CA